 Wood, Henrietta(born: 1816)

-A year or so after their mother's death, Jane Cirode's children hired Zebulon Ward (1822-1894) who was a Kentucky sheriff in northern Kentucky and a slave owner in Woodford County, KY.
+A year or so after their mother's death, Jane Cirode's children hired Zebulon Ward (1822-1894), a sheriff in northern Kentucky and a slave holder in Woodford County.
 Ward was to capture Henrietta Wood and re-enslave her.
 The children of Jane Cirode still considered Henrietta Wood a part of their mother's estate and thereby part of their inheritance.
 Rebecca Boyd (b.
 1814 in TN) was Henrietta Wood's employer in Cincinnati.
-Rebecca Boyd had Henrietta Wood to accompany her into Kentucky and the two were joined by Franklin B. Rust (1816-1873) (Find A Grave), who lived in Northern Kentucky with his family, and another man.
-Once across the Ohio River, waiting was Zeb Ward who claimed Henrietta Wood as his slave, the men restrained her, and Zeb Ward had her sent to Lexington, KY to the private slave prison owned by Lewis C. Robards [* see image icon below].
-While imprisoned, Henrietta Wood filed a petition for her freedom in the Fayette County Circuit Court on June 10, 1853.
-Henrietta Wood's petition was dismissed due to a lack of standing; slaves could not sue their masters.
-In the Criminal Court of Cincinnati, Ohio, indictment charges for kidnapping were brought against Rebecca Boyd, Frank Rust, and John Gilbert - "State of Ohio vs. Rebecca Boyd and Franklin Rust, impleaded with John Gilbert"; the jury returned a verdict of acquittal [sources: "In the Criminal Court, Cincinnati...," Anti-slavery Bugle, 01/07/1854, p.3; and "That Kidnapping Case," Anti-slavery Bugle, 01/14/1854, front page].
+Rebecca Boyd had Henrietta Wood accompany her into Kentucky, and the two were joined by Franklin B. Rust (1816-1873) (Find A Grave), who lived in Northern Kentucky with his family and another man.
+Once across the Ohio River, they encountered the waiting Zeb Ward, who claimed Henrietta Wood as his enslaved.
+He and his men restrained her, and Ward had her sent to Lexington to the private enslaved prison owned by Lewis C. Robards [see image icon below].

-One of the men who helped kidnap Henrietta Wood was Frank B. Rust who is listed in the census records as a farmer, but he was also a slave trader.
-In 1848, he had purchased three slaves in Grant County, KY: a mother, father, and child.
+One of the men who helped kidnap Henrietta Wood was Frank B. Rust, listed in the census records as a farmer, but he was also a slave trader.
+In 1848, he had purchased three enslaved in Grant County, KY: a mother, father, and child.
 He brought the family to Covington and placed them in jail with the intent of soon shipping them down south where they would be sold.
-But the next morning after placing them in a cell, the jailer found all three members of the family with their throats cut.
+But the next morning after holding them overnight in a cell, the jailer found all three members of the family with their throats cut.
 The wife and child were dead.
-The parents had preferred death to being sold down south as slaves.
-The father was also expected to die. - - [source: "Bloody Tragedy," The Lancaster Gazette,"06/02/1848, p.
+The parents had preferred death to being sold down south the be enslaved.
+The father was also expected to die. - - [source: "Bloody Tragedy," The Lancaster Gazette,"06/2/1848, p.
 2].
-Frank B. Rust was part of the group to enslave Henrietta Wood because he was a slave trader.
+Frank B. Rust was part of the group that enslaved Henrietta Wood because he was a slave trader.

 ** Gerard C. Brandon [III] is listed in the 1860 U.S. Census.
-He lived in Adams, MS, and was a native of the state, born in 1818 and he died in 1874.
-He was the husband of Charlotte Smith Hoggatt Brandon and the couple had 13 children, many of whom did not live to adulthood.
+He lived in Adams, MS and was a native of the state, born there in 1818, and he died in 1874.
+He was the husband of Charlotte Smith Hoggatt Brandon; the couple had 13 children, many of whom did not live to adulthood.
 One of his sons was named Gerard Charles Brandon (1849-1854).
-The household members, as was recorded in the 1860 Census, were 6 children, Louisa Brandon, along with William and Rose Huney from Scotland, and John Lyle, who was an overseer from Kentucky.
-Gerard C. Brandon [III] was quite wealthy in 1860; he owned $70,700 in real estate, and $400,000 in his personal estate.
-He also owned 26 slaves that included 4 females estimated to be between 40-52 years old [source: 1860 Slave Schedule, U.S. Census].
-The female slaves were close to the age that Henrietta Wood would have been in 1860.
+The household members, as recorded in the 1860 Census, included six children and Louisa Brandon, along with William and Rose Huney from Scotland and John Lyle, an overseer from Kentucky.
+Gerard C. Brandon [III] was quite wealthy in 1860; he owned $70,700 in real estate and $400,000 in his personal estate.
+He also owned 26 enslaved people, including four females estimated to be between 40-52 years old [source: 1860 Slave Schedule, U.S. Census].
+The female enslaved were close to the age that Henrietta Wood would have been in 1860.